Hierarchy Of Noise Risk Control: The Definitive Guide

 Noise control is an important component of any workplace safety program.
 There are a variety of methods available to reduce noise exposure, including engineering controls, administrative controls, and the use of personal hearing protectors.
 By following these methods and taking the necessary steps to control noise in your workplace, you can ensure that all workers are protected from hazardous noise levels.

 Remember: the best way to protect workers from hazardous noise is to eliminate or reduce it at its source.
 Suppose you cannot eliminate or reduce the noise.
 In that case, additional measures such as engineering controls, administrative controls, and personal hearing protectors should be used to protect workers from excessive noise exposure.
-Remembering that the employer must ensure that all workers are adequately protected from hazardous noise levels.
+Remember that the employer must ensure that all workers are adequately protected from hazardous noise levels.

 By implementing these noise control measures, you can help protect your workers from hearing damage and other health effects caused by exposure to excessive noise.
 Moreover, a safe workplace helps create a productive working environment for employers and employees.
 So don’t wait; take the necessary steps to protect your workforce today!